-We have heard from a number of mamas-to-be who are using the HMHB program to prepare to become pregnant.
+Many mamas-to-be join the Whole Mamas Pregnancy Program while preparing to become pregnant.
 We asked Rochelle Serna, a natural fertility preparation specialist and baby health expert, to share some strategies you can use while preparing your body and mind for pregnancy.

-We recognize that every woman has a unique fertility journey.
+Every woman has a unique fertility journey.
 The strategies included in this post are suggestions; please consider how they best fit into your personal context and lifestyle.
 You may already be following some of these suggestions or you may be learning about them for the first time.
 Take the information at your own pace.
 Please don’t try to implement all of these steps at once or feel like you must do all of these things to have a healthy baby.
-Take the information that is useful to you, and leave the rest.
 Be kind to yourself along your journey.

 Five Questions With: Rochelle Serna

-- Baby relies heavily on your nutrient stores and hormones for the first few months, when your food aversions are usually the strongest.
-Storing up ahead of time can save you from becoming deficient .
-Being mindful before pregnancy may also help to balance hormones, which are fairly taxed during the first twelve weeks, when both you and baby are dependent on them (the placenta takes over hormone production for baby around 12 weeks).
-Having balanced hormones has also been shown to help sustain a healthy pregnancy.
+Baby relies heavily on your nutrient stores and hormones for the first few months.
+This is when your food aversions are usually the strongest.
+Storing up ahead of time can save you from becoming deficient.
+Being mindful before pregnancy may also help to balance hormones, which are fairly taxed during the first twelve weeks.
+This is because both you and baby are dependent on them (the placenta takes over hormone production for baby around 12 weeks).

 - Grass Fed Liver